arista-eosplus/ztpserver/docs/config.rst

 the patterns in ``neighbordb``.
 If a match is successful, then a node definition will be automatically generated for the node.

+There are 2 types of patterns supported in neighbordb, node-specific (containing the **node** directive) and global patterns.
+A node-specific pattern refers to the unique_id of the node.
+If multiple entries reference the same unique_id, only the first will be in effect; others will be ignored.
+If both the node and interfaces directives are specified and the node with the matching unique_id fails to match the interfaces pattern, then the overall match will fail; global patterns are not attempted for that node.
+If there is no node-specific pattern for a node, then ZTPServer attempts to match it against the global patterns.
+The first matching pattern found will be used.

 .. code-block:: yaml

     variables: